algosup/2022-2023-project-5-algorithmics-Team-7/Functional-Specifications.md

 Méthode champenoise: a traditional method of making champagne that involves a complex process of fermentation and aging.

-Pinot Noir: a black grape variety commonly used in champagne production.

-Pinot Meunier: a black grape variety commonly used in champagne production.

-Chardonnay: a white grape variety commonly used in champagne production.

 Harvesting: the process of picking grapes from the vine.

 Pressing: the process of extracting juice from the grapes.